EugeneTolstikhin/udacity-traffic-Sign-Classifier-Project/writeup.md

 The mentioned images were classified perfect, as well as
 ![alt text][image6]

-However, the folowing 2 images were missclassified:
+However, the following 2 images were missclassified:
 ![alt text][image7] ![alt text][image8]

 I can assume that the model needs to be trained more precisely, because that images look very clear even for classification by human